 - No video: This monitor only lets you listen in on what’s happening in your baby’s room, but it provides no sweet peeks or visual reassurance.

-- 5-level sound indicator - graphic bars on the parent unit indicate the level of sound in your baby's room so you can visually monitor the...
+- 5-LEVEL SOUND INDICATOR AND 2-WAY TALK-BACK INTERCOM - LEDs on the parent unit indicate the level of sound in your baby's room so you can...

 What are the different types of baby monitors?